RibbitsM/Obsidian/Law School Notes/Year 1/Property/Lecture 15 (Property).md

 - Generally, the stronger the attachment, the stronger the presumption
 - On the other hand, if something is not attached, presumption is that it's not part of the land unless it was intended to be part of the land
 - This is the first part of the test, which is the degree of attachment/annexation
+- This degree can be zero, if you are trying to argue that something that isn't affixed should be included as part of the land
 - Second part of the test relates to the purpose of annexation
 - In the case *Holland v Hodgson*, which is where this part of the test comes from, compares a pile of rocks to a fence
 - If the rocks were stacked for convenience, this is done to facilitate better use of the chattel